 It’s been three days since my kid’s school sent home a notice their facility had been exposed to pinworms, and I am still grossed out.
 You know as a parent of school-aged kids I totally expect to get warnings about things like lice and strep throat, but worms?!?
 Just reading the notice gave me the heebie geebies and led me to do some serious research on worms and pinworms symptoms.
 So, what do you probably not want to know, but should know about pinworms?

 What are pinworms?

 As the name implies, pinworms are a type of worm also known as seatworms or threadworms.
-To be specific they are intestinal round worms that are white in color and range from about ¼ of an inch to ½ inch in length.
+To be specific, they’re intestinal round worms that are white in color and range from about ¼ of an inch to ½ inch in length.
 Now on to the part that is likely going to have you inspecting your own poop for the next month.
-While you are sleeping female pinworms exit your digestive tract through the anus and lay their eggs in the skin folds there.
-You can have pinworms without knowing it until the adults die and are excreted to be seen in your excrement.
+While you are sleeping female worms exit your digestive tract through the anus and lay their eggs in the skin folds there.
+You can have worms without knowing it until the adults die and are excreted to be seen in your excrement.

 How do I know if my children or I have pinworms?

 I was serious about inspecting your poop.
 You should be checking your kids too.
 Be on the lookout for what looks like small pieces of white thread.
 Outside of seeing them in poop you may also notice you or your child experience:

 -Anal itching: This is the primary symptom of pinworms.
 It is usually even worse at night, so you might just notice your kiddo is being way more restless than usual at first, before you spy the butt picking.